cocopops9/Game_Launch_IDSS/README.md

 The system uses percentile-based positioning rather than absolute owner predictions:

-1. **Feature Engineering**: 134 features extracted from game configuration
+1. **Feature Engineering**: ~87 pre-launch features extracted from game configuration
-2. **Ensemble Prediction**: 4 models predict log(owners) with different algorithms
+2. **Rank Prediction**: XGBoost model trained on normalized ranks (0-1) using rankdata
-3. **Percentile Conversion**: Predictions converted to 1-99 percentile scale
+3. **Percentile Conversion**: Rank scores converted to 1-99 percentile scale using reference distribution
-4. **Weighted Average**: Final ranking combines all models based on performance
+4. **Validation**: Each improvement scenario validated against historical data

-**Key Insight**: Even though Steam owner data is bucketed (0-20k, 20k-50k, etc.), the ML models use 73+ features to create meaningful sub-rankings within each bucket, enabling accurate percentile positioning.
+**Key Insight**: The model is trained to predict **relative rankings** (not absolute owners), which is more stable and reliable for market positioning.
+Uses only features available before launch (no post-launch metrics).

 ### Model Validation